robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-api-sdk-node.md

 * Limpeza de código secundária.

 ### <a name=""></a><a name="1.10.1"/>1.10.1</a>
-* Desabilitar verificação de SSL ao usar o SDK visando o emulator(hostname=localhost).
+* Desativar a verificação tls ao usar o SDK para direcionar o emulador (hostname=localhost).
 * Adicionado suporte para habilitar o registro em log de script durante a execução do procedimento armazenado.

 ### <a name=""></a><a name="1.10.0"/>1.10.0</a>